JustAboutJeff/duo/README.md

 Duo allows you to create and delete people, create and delete teams, and insert and remove people from teams.
 Often a person will belong to many different teams, having teammates across the organization.

-Every Friday at 5pm Duo generates a new pairing notification for each person by selecting from their available teammates.
+Every Friday at 5:00pm PST Duo generates a new pairing notification for each person by selecting from their available teammates.
 An individualized pairing notificaion is shared via email to each person in the organization.

 **So to recap:**